smousavi05/EQTransformer/docs/source/installation.rst

   conda install -c smousavi05 eqtransformer

 This will download and install **EQTransformer** and all required packages (including Tensorflow and Obspy) into your machine.
+*Note:* Keep executing the last line if it did not succeed in the first try.

 .. |anaconda environment| raw:: html